 The North Carolina Museum of Art

-The North Carolina Museum of Art offers a number of programs for families.
+The North Carolina Museum of Art offers a number of programs for families in Raleigh.
 During our visit, we borrowed a park pack, which is complementary to use, and is filled with activity guides and other fun items that help kids explore the park.
 My son loved using the included materials to find the various artwork located throughout the park.

 In addition to the park pack, there are other activities and events for families, including weekend family tours, Saturday workshops (pre-registration required), and pop-up art activities.

 During our Raleigh family vacation, my son was most excited to check out Go Ape!, a treetop ropes course with ziplines that is located at Blue Jay Point County Park.
 Go Ape! offers two separate courses – a regular course and a junior course.
 My son, who is just under 4 feet 7 inches, was just a too short for the regular course, so we did the junior course instead.

 The junior course, which doesn’t feel too small at all, offers two zip lines and three loops with twenty different obstacles.
 My son completed the course the first time, and when we headed back for the second time, he was given a challenge – to do the course backwards.
 It’s definitely fun for younger kids (under age 10), and as an adult, I didn’t think it was boring or too easy at all.